-Disability discrimination
+9. Disability discrimination

-The school will encourage staff who are disabled or become disabled to inform the headteacher or their line manager about their condition so that the school can support them as appropriate.
+The school encourages staff who are disabled or become disabled to inform the headteacher about their condition so that the school can support them as appropriate.

-Staff experiencing difficulties at work because of their disability (physical or otherwise) may wish to contact their line manager or the headteacher to discuss any reasonable adjustments that would help overcome or minimise the difficulty.
-Their line manager or the headteacher may wish to consult with the staff member and a medical adviser about possible adjustments.
+Staff experiencing difficulties at work because of their disability (physical or otherwise) may wish to contact the headteacher to discuss any reasonable adjustments that would help overcome or minimise the difficulty.
+Their line manager or the head of HR may wish to consult with the staff member and a medical adviser about possible adjustments.

-The governing board will monitor the physical environment of the school premises to consider whether certain features place physically disabled staff, job applicants, service users, or other stakeholders at a substantial disadvantage compared to others.
+The governing body will monitor the physical environment of the school premises to consider whether certain features place physically disabled staff, job applicants, service users, or other stakeholders at a substantial disadvantage compared to others.
 Where reasonable, the school will take steps to improve access for disabled staff and service users.

-Part-time, zero hours, and fixed-term employees and agency workers
+10. Part-time, zero hours, and fixed-term employees and agency workers

-The school will monitor the conditions of service of part-time employees and their progression to ensure that they are being offered appropriate access to benefits and training and promotion opportunities.
+The school monitors the conditions of service of part-time employees and their progression to ensure that they are being offered appropriate access to benefits and training and promotion opportunities.
 The school will ensure requests to alter working hours are dealt with appropriately under the Flexible Working Policy.

-The school will monitor its use of zero hours and fixed-term employees and agency workers, and their conditions of service, to ensure that they are being offered appropriate access to benefits, training, promotion and permanent employment opportunities.
+The school monitors its use of zero hours and fixed-term employees and agency workers, and their conditions of service, to ensure that they are being offered appropriate access to benefits, training, promotion and permanent employment opportunities.
 The school will, where relevant, monitor their progress to ensure that they are accessing permanent vacancies.

-Breaches of this policy
+11. Breaches of this policy

-If a member of staff believes that they may have been discriminated against, they will be encouraged to raise the matter through the school's Grievance Policy.
-If they believe that they may have been subject to harassment, they will be encouraged to raise the matter with their line manager and/or the headteacher, who gain the support of the school's Human Resources Partner.
+If a member of staff believes that they may have been discriminated against, they are encouraged to raise the matter through the school's Grievance Policy.
+If they believe that they may have been subject to harassment, they are encouraged to raise the matter with the headteacher.